MattThommes/amplify-react-app/readme/README.dev.md

     9. Build Command: `npm run build`
     10. Start Command: `npm start`
     11. If you ran `amplify init` for a fresh Amplify app, continue to the next step.
 If you ran `amplify pull --appId ...` to pull down an existing Amplify app, continue to step 16.
-    12. Select the profile you want to use.
+    12. Select the profile you want to use (typically it is `amplify-feb2021-b`).
         * If you don’t see the correct profile, edit ~/.aws/config and ~/.aws/credentials to ensure it is present in both files.
     13. Decide for yourself for this question:
         * `✔ Help improve Amplify CLI by sharing non sensitive configurations on failures (y/N)`